mouadziani/laravel-mercanet/README.md

 ```

 ## Configuration
-As a first, you need to change the following credentials located in the ```config/mercanet.php``` file, with your own credentials given from your mercanet account.
+As a first step, you need to change the following credentials located in the ```config/mercanet.php``` file, with your own credentials given from your mercanet account.

 ```php
 return [